 - 3 years from the date the doctor caused the disability; or

-- 2 years after the parents discovered – or should have discovered – the disability.
+- 2 years after you discovered – or should have discovered – the disability.

 In many cases, a disability is clear right after birth.
 Sometimes, a disability does not manifest until months or years later.7